vcuse/elefante/Cobot_SetUp_and_Dev_Doc.md

 - [Official Download from Elephant Robotics](https://www.elephantrobotics.com/en/downloads/)

+#### Controlling the Cobot Arm via TCP/IP

+Despite the documentation containing [instructions on how to connect to the cobot wirelessly via TCP/IP](https://docs.elephantrobotics.com/docs/gitbook-en/7-ApplicationBasePython/7.6_TCPIP.html), the option to do so does not exist on BASIC v1.0.

 #### Steps to Run a Program:
 * Make sure you have all drivers installed onto your computer.
-    * _ May not be necessary.
-Both Python and C# can be run on the cobot without having drivers installed on Windows. - Haley _
+    * _May not be necessary.
+Both Python and C# can be run on the cobot without having drivers installed on Windows. - Haley_
 * Make sure the miniRobot firmware running on Basic (the base of the cobot) is up-to-date
     * Flash the newest release via myStudio
 * On the Basic (the computer at the base of the cobot), navigate to the "Transponder" screen.